PJATK-TEAM/SUML/README.md

 Hi, here are the steps to run the app
 1. Clone the repository
 2. Navigate to the project directory
+3. Application uses Docker containers, to start run:

+  `docker compose up`

+The application works on port 8501

+Steps without Docker:
-3. Install conda if you haven't already
+1. Install conda if you haven't already
-4. To create a conda environment for **backend** with the required dependencies from file run:
+2. To create a conda environment for **backend** with the required dependencies from file run:

     `conda env create -f backend/environment.yml`

-5. Activate the conda environment with:
+3. Activate the conda environment with:

     `conda activate bird-drone-classifier-env`

-6. To start the app, run:
+4. To start the app, run:

     `fastapi dev backend/main.py`

-7. To create a conda environment for **frontend** with the required dependencies from file run:
+5. To create a conda environment for **frontend** with the required dependencies from file run:

     `conda env create -f frontend/environment.yml`

-8. Activate the conda environment with:
+6. Activate the conda environment with:

     `conda activate bird-drone-classifier-front`

-9. To start the app, run:
+7. To start the app, run:

     `streamlit run frontend/main.py`